The official start date is the first day of classes (for Fall 2024: September 3).

-The PhD Student Welcome for Fall 2023 will be held on Thursday, August 24.
+The PhD Student Welcome for Fall 2024 will be held the week of August 26.
 Matriculated students will receive more information about the PhD Student Welcome, as well as the New Graduate Student Orientation, later in the summer.

 We recommend that incoming students arrive in NYC no later than mid-August.